+$11^h - 12^{th}$

-College Trigonometry (MATH 1316) Dual Credit $11^{h} - 12^{th}$ /2 credit 5.0 Prerequisite: Required Algebra I, Geometry and Algebra II; College eligibility per Blinn College guidelines Course Description: This college level course for both high school and college credit will be offered through Blinn College.
+Prerequisite: Required Algebra I, Geometry and Algebra II; College eligibility per Blinn College guidelines

+Course Description: This college level course for both high school and college credit will be offered through Blinn College.
 Students must meet placement requirements set by Blinn College, which may include testing at the student's expense.
 Students must pay the required fees for tuition, books, etc. A student may earn up to three (3) hours of college credit for taking this course each semester.

 MATH 1316 (Trigonometry): In-depth study and applications of trigonometry including definitions, identities, inverse functions, solutions of equations, graphing, and solving triangles.
 Additional topics such as vectors, polar coordinates and parametric equations may be included.

 This course satisfies the 3rd or 4th year of Mathematics credit.
 Spring